mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 This time, I put in a little more effort.
 I build the production server locally.
-[FastBoot][5] (Ember.js's SSR solution) has a different app server for local builds (using a middleware [that injects][6] into the regular development `ember server`), and a different server for prodution: [`fastboot-app-server`][7].
-They're both roughly the same and the meat of the SSR is the same package `fastboot`.
-But as luck would have it, The `fastboot` package in our production server is using v3 and and the one in `ember-cli-fastboot` is v2.
+[FastBoot][5] (Ember.js's SSR solution) has a different app server for local builds (using a middleware [that injects][6] into the regular development `ember server`), and a different server for prodution ([`fastboot-app-server`][7]).
+They're both roughly the same, and the meat of the SSR is the same [`fastboot`][9] package, but as luck would have it, The `fastboot` package in our production server is using v3 and and the one in `ember-cli-fastboot` is v2.
 It hasn't happened yet, but I'm always paranoid that some day this will cause that special flavor of "works on my machine bug" that we *love*  to see as developers. *eye roll*